krishangupta33/tokyo-olympic-azure-databricks-powerbi-data-engineering-project/README.md

 ![synapse-database](Images/Synapse_Database.png)

 ## Generating a report in PowerBI
-Finally, we will load this database into PowerBI and levarage the visualizations offered by the tool for an presenting our analysis of the data
+Finally, we will connect this database to PowerBI using Azure Connectors and levarage the visualizations offered by the tool for an presenting our analysis of the data

 ![dashboard](Images/PowerBIDashboard.png)